 NAIDOC WEEK celebrations are held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.

 NAIDOC is celebrated not only in Indigenous communities, but by Australians from all walks of Life.
 This is a great opportunity to participate in a range of activities and to support your local Aboriginal and Torres Strait Islander community.

-This year the theme is 'Songlines: The living narrative of our nation'.
+This year the theme is 'Our Languages Matter'.